DuncanRN/polymorphism_composition_quiz/README.md

 # How many 'forms' can an object take when using polymorphism?

-Multiple.
+I feel like you want me to say 2.
+But by my understanding the answer is many.
 I understand it to be limitless (theoretically...)

+If we can cast a dog variable of Mammal type back down to Dog type....

+then can't Mammal also be a sub class of Animal?

+And can't Animal be a subclass of LivingThing...?

+Might need to talk this one through!

 # Give an example of when you could use polymorphism.